You Don't Have to Go Through This Alone

 Suggestions for ignoring the bully:

-Have a saying or a statement that you can repeat in your head when the bully approaches you to block out a sense of fear
+- Have a saying or a statement that you can repeat in your head when the bully approaches you to block out the sense of fear

 Build a virtual wall around you.
 It might be helpful to build an invisible wall around you by visualizing it in your mind.
 Any verbal abuse then just bounces off the wall, never passing through to affect you.

 Use visualization.
 Bullies can be pretty scary.
 Picturing that person looking silly might help to make them less problematic for you.
 For example, picture the bully’s head shrinking, or picture the bully in his or her underwear.